 2:45pm Downpatrick & St Patrick's Grave

-Welcome to Downpatrick which means 'Patrick's stronghold'!
-You will visit the Saint Patrick Centre where you will learn all about the saint who first came to Ireland as a boy slave to work as a shepherd.
-You will be shown a film telling his life story before you take a short walk to Down Cathedral and see his grave which sits beside it on high ground.
+Welcome to Downpatrick, which means 'Patrick's stronghold!'
+You will visit the Saint Patrick Centre where you will learn all about the saint who first came to Ireland as a slave to work as a shepherd.
+There will be a short documentary displaying St Patrick’s early life.
+Afterwards, take a brisk walk to Down Cathedral and see his grave.

 4:00pm : Dundrum Castle

-We continue driving south and arrive in the small village of Dundrum which holds one of Ireland's Norman castles built by John De Courcy in the 12th century.
-This castle is protected by strong fortified walls which circle an inner high tower, the home of De Courcy.
-Climb to the top of the battlements and gaze at these amazing coastal views as far as the eye can see.
+We will continue to drive south and arrive in the small village of Dundrum, which holds one of Ireland's Norman castles built by John De Courcy in the 12th century.
+This castle is protected by strong fortified walls, which circle an inner high tower.
+Climb to the top of the battlements and gaze at amazing views as far as the eye can see.

 4:30pm : Mourne Mountains